EMGuyant/inquisitive-nature/_posts/2022-09-07-powerautomate-dyanmic-approval-cycle.md

 ![Approval Variable Initialization](/assets/img/2022-09-09-dynamic-approval-cycle/approval_variables.png){: .post__img}

-* The `approvalState` of the workflow, is initially set to `Level 1` and will be updated as needed dependent on approval outcomes
+* An `approvalState` string variable initially set to `Level 1` and will be updated as needed dependent on approval outcomes
-* A `switchExit` boolean variable which is used to exit or end the `Do until` approval Loop
+* A `switchExit` boolean variable is updated in the `Switch` control and is used to exit or end the `Do until` approval Loop
 * An `approvalOutcome` string variable which will store the overall outcome of the sequence of approvals

 ![Approval Variable Initialization](/assets/img/2022-09-09-dynamic-approval-cycle/approval_variables_2.png){: .post__img}